Russia's Klondike? Not yet

 "In other countries, there is a lot more interest in developing their mining industry," said Nikolai Zelenski, chief executive of Nord Gold, one of the few Russian mining companies to operate beyond the former Soviet Union.

-He compared his own country unfavorably with Burkina Faso: "It is not a very rich country in mineral resources," he said.
-"But since 2005 they have built six mines, and I am not sure that many more mines have been built in Russia since then."

 Foreign-owned miners have been the engine of development in much of the emerging world but have had little success in Russia, with the notable exception of Kinross.
-The world's biggest producer, Barrick Gold (ABX.TO), pulled out this year.
+The world's biggest producer, Barrick Gold, pulled out this year.

 Most have preferred to tap resources elsewhere - even in countries as challenging as the Democratic Republic of Congo - than tackle Russia's climate, restrictions and red tape.